Archives, Access, and the Construction of Silenced Histories

 The prosecution was not a straightforward legal proceeding.
 The Air Ministry, the Director of Public Prosecutions, the Hampshire Constabulary, the Treasury Solicitor, and the Secretary of State for Air all played coordinated roles.
 The archive reveals a web of institutional actors whose collaboration is invisible in the public record of the trial.

 These files were created in 1954, classified "CONFIDENTIAL," and locked away.
 They were not accessible to researchers for decades.
-Their partial release through the Freedom of Information Act demonstrates both the potential and the limitations of FOI frameworks: the files exist, they can be requested, but they arrive with redactions, missing pages, and closure notices that remind the researcher that the state retains the power to decide what history looks like.
-The fact that key scholars of the Montagu case—Bengry and Griffiths—published their work without consulting these files speaks to the practical barriers that archival access regimes impose on historical research.
+Their release through the Freedom of Information Act, and their subsequent digitization by the National Archives, demonstrate both the potential and the limitations of FOI frameworks.
+The files exist, they can be requested, but they arrive with redactions, missing pages, and closure notices that remind the researcher that the state retains the power to decide what history looks like.
+The fact that key scholars of the Montagu case, including Bengry and Griffiths, published their work without consulting these files speaks to the practical barriers that archival access regimes impose on historical research.

 Freedom of Information frameworks vary dramatically by country.
 The UK's FOI Act (2000) provides a mechanism for requesting government records, but exemptions for court records, ongoing investigations, and personal data frequently limit access.
 Martínez-Cardama and Pacios (2020) have shown that national archives across Europe face similar tensions between transparency mandates and institutional restrictions, arguing that digital access remains uneven and shaped by each nation's legal and political culture.
 Rydén (2019) further demonstrates how Scandinavian archives, often considered models of openness, still grapple with questions of access to sensitive personal records.
 The Montagu case illustrates how these structural features of national archive systems create silences that persist for decades.

 The consequences of limited archival access in the Montagu case are concrete and demonstrable.
-Without the trial transcript, scholars cannot verify competing accounts of key testimony.
+With the trial transcript still unlocated, scholars cannot verify competing accounts of key testimony.
 Wildeblood's memoir recalls the judge as hostile and biased; the Guardian quoted the judge as instructing the jury to convict only on evidence, not suspicion.
 These accounts may not be contradictory, but without the transcript, they cannot be reconciled.

-Yet the Air Ministry and RAF files reveal dimensions of the case that neither the press nor the defendants' memoirs could have captured: the internal deliberation over immunity terms, the Secretary of State's personal direction of the RAF's public posture, the explicit acknowledgment that "investigation expediencies which would be unacceptable in other circumstances" were deployed.
-These documents show that the prosecution was not merely a legal proceeding but a coordinated state operation—information that was unavailable to the public, the press, or the defense for decades.
+The Air Ministry and RAF files reveal dimensions of the case that neither the press nor the defendants' memoirs could have captured: the internal deliberation over immunity terms, the Secretary of State's personal direction of the RAF's public posture, the explicit acknowledgment that "investigation expediencies which would be unacceptable in other circumstances" were deployed.
+These documents show that the prosecution was not merely a legal proceeding but a coordinated state operation, information that was unavailable to the public, the press, or the defense for decades.

 Film adaptations, including the BBC's Against the Law (2017) and Channel 4's A Very British Sex Scandal (2007), have introduced their own narrative embellishments.
 The 2017 film depicts Wildeblood asking McNally three times to destroy compromising letters; Wildeblood's memoir states he believed the letters had been destroyed but never requested it.
 Without the archival record as a corrective, these fictionalized versions risk becoming the accepted history.